skyout/sass-styleguide/README.md

 ### Case

 **Use only lowercase**.
 This applies to selectors, properties, and property values.
+The only exception is if there needs to be a font or other name that must contain uppercase characters.

 ```sass